Violent crime

 A violent crime, violent felony, crime of violence or crime of a violent nature is a crime in which an offender or perpetrator uses or threatens to use harmful force upon a victim.
-This entails both crimes in which the violent act is the objective, such as murder, assault, rape and assassination, as well as crimes in which violence is used as a method of coercion or show of force, such as robbery, extortion and terrorism.
+This entails crimes in which the violent act is the objective, such as murder, assault and assassination; crimes in which violence is used as a method of coercion or show of force, such as robbery, extortion and terrorism; and violent crimes that result from unsafe working conditions, such as safety crime.
 Violent crimes may, or may not, be committed with weapons.
-Depending on the jurisdiction, violent crimes may be regarded with varying severities from homicide to harassment.
+Depending on the jurisdiction, violent crimes may be regarded with varying severities, ranging from harassment, criminal damage, manslaughter, to murder.

 Violent criminals who use hostile acts towards others include killers, active shooters, kidnappers, robbers, sex offenders, burglars, arsonists and torturers.
 Another category of violent criminals are pirates and hijackers of cars or aircraft.
 Criminal organizations, gangsters and drug cartels frequently employ violent criminals in their group, usually as enforcers or hitmen.
 Violent criminals often display characteristics such as low anger threshold, disinhibition/absence of impulsivity control, strong dominance/territorial instinct, antisocial personality, psychological/mental health issues and aggressive tendencies which enable them to carry out usually violent acts.